Hospitals in crisis in least vaccinated state: Mississippi

 People in denial about the severity of their own illness or the virus itself, with visitors frequently trying to enter hospitals without masks.
 The painful look of recognition on patients’ faces when they realize they made a mistake not getting vaccinated.
 The constant misinformation about the coronavirus that they discuss with medical staff.

-Mississippi’s low vaccinated rate, with about 38 percent of the state’s 3 million people fully inoculated against COVID-19, is driving a surge in cases and hospitalizations that is overwhelming medical workers.
+Mississippi’s low vaccinated rate, with about 38% of the state’s 3 million people fully inoculated against COVID-19, is driving a surge in cases and hospitalizations that is overwhelming medical workers.
 The workers are angry and exhausted over both the workload and refusal by residents to embrace the vaccine.

 Physicians at the University of Mississippi Medical Center, the only level one trauma center in all of Mississippi, are caring for the sickest patients in the state.